 Spanish unicorns, exits, Fintech, Marketplace and SAAS companies, Cleantech leadership, Spain's digital transition, startup hubs to explore, these are some of the topics you will find under: Complementary insights

-Save many hours of searching for resources in English with this comprehensive introduction to Spain's tech startup and innovation ecosystem, making you an expert in one read: 20 insights compiled into a 70 pages, data-rich report with subtle details
+Save many hours of searching for resources in English with this comprehensive introduction to Spain's tech startup and innovation ecosystem, making you an expert in one read: 20 insights compiled into a 70 pages, data-rich report with subtle details.

-The mission with Expand To Spain™️ is to attract international capital, startups and talent to Spain.
+The mission with Expand To Spain™️ is to attract international capital, companies and talent to Spain.
 I, Caroline, behind the project, believe there is so much potential to unlock through cross-border partnerships but the limited amount of online resources in English prevents many otherwise interested parties from finding out about it.

 “In a world deluged by irrelevant information, clarity is power.”